 Steps for Power Wheels Gas Conversion

 This can be used if you are modifying a Power Wheels for an adult.
-If you do decide to use this for your kids make sure to test this all out first and have them wear safety equipment.
-We don’t recommend this for the younger drivers.
+If you do decide to use this for your kids, make sure to test this all out first and have them wear safety equipment.
+We don’t recommend this for younger drivers.